rsnodgrass/ical-event-homeassistant/flo/README.md

 ### Future Improvements

 - support on/off switch for main water supply
+- support for the automated monitoring mode (home, away, sleep)
 - support alerts like leaks detected
 - support multiple Flo devices and locations
 - support forcing a system test of a Flo device